spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Added support for SizeOfSet and PositionInSet UIAutomation properties, this change also provides defaults for some controls.
 [488213, PresentationCore.dll, PresentationFramework.dll, System.Windows.Controls.Ribbon.dll, UIAutomationClient.dll, UIAutomationTypes.dll, Feature, Build:3694]
 * Scrolling panels now honor the system setting for mouse wheel to "scroll by screen".
 [586801, PresentationFramework.dll, System.Windows.Controls.Ribbon.dll, Bug, Build:3694]
 * Tooltips now show underneath controls when keyboard focused, Ctrl+Shift+F10 dismisses/reshows tooltips.
 [614397, PresentationFramework.dll, System.Windows.Controls.Ribbon.dll, Feature, Build:3694]
+* Improved the performance of rebuilding the automation tree of an items control (ListBox, DataGrid, etc.) in which grouping is enabled.
+[104559, PresentationCore.dll, PresentationFramework.dll, Bug, Build:3707]
+* Fixed the behavior of automation Grid pattern in a ListView.
+[401080, PresentationFramework.dll, Bug, Build:3707]
+* Fixed the automation tree exposed for a plain ItemsControl (as opposed to a derived class like ListBox, DataGrid, etc.).
+[410007, PresentationCore.dll, PresentationFramework.dll, Bug, Build:3707]
+* Fixed an infinite loop that can arise when setting the height of ListBox (or other ItemsControl) to zero.
+[448747, PresentationFramework.dll, Bug, Build:3707]
+* Fixed a reliability problem to reduce crashes with rapid window size changes when running in Software Rendering mode.
+[691364, wpfgfx_v0400.dll, Bug, Build:3707]
+* Fixed a crash arising when Visual Studio's diagnostic tools are enabled to debug an app that has a ResourceDictionary whose Source points to invalid XAML.
+[727642, PresentationFramework.dll, Bug, Build:3707]

 ## WorkFlow